-A modulus of 2048 bits for correctly implemented DH provides 112 bits of effective security strength.
-Taking into account projected technological advances, it is assessed that 112 bits of effective security strength will remain secure until 2030.
+A modulus of 2048 bits for correctly implemented DH provides 112 bits of effective security strength, with larger modulus sizes providing more bits of effective security strength.
+However, taking into account projected technological advances in quantum computing, DH will not be approved for use beyond 2030.

-When DH in a prime field is used, the prime modulus impacts the security of the algorithm.
+When DH in a prime field is used, the prime modulus impacts the security of the cryptographic algorithm.
 The security considerations when creating such a prime modulus can be found in NIST SP 800-56A Rev. 3, along with a collection of commonly used secure moduli.

-Control: ISM-0472; Revision: 6; Updated: Mar-22; Applicability: OS, P; Essential Eight: N/A
+Control: ISM-0472; Revision: 7; Updated: Dec-24; Applicability: NC, OS, P; Essential Eight: N/A